Sprinkles Cupcakes: Cupcake ATM

 On March 6, 2012, Sprinkles Cupcakes opened the world's first Cupcake ATM in Beverly Hills.
 The second opened a few months later in Chicago.
-A third is at the company's bakery in Dallas, and the fourth outside the Lexington Avenue branch in New York City, with a future one planned for Georgetown.
-The Cupcake ATMs dispense cupcakes and doggie cupcakes 24 hours a day and are continuously restocked with freshly baked cupcakes.
+A third is at the company's bakery in Dallas, and the fourth outside the Lexington Avenue branch in New York City.
+The Cupcake ATMs dispense cupcakes and doggie cupcakes (pupcakes) 24 hours a day and are continuously restocked with freshly baked cupcakes.
 Each can hold up to 600 cupcakes at a time.
+Sprinkles currently has 30 ATMs located in areas such as malls and airports.

+Sprinkles Chocolates

+Sprinkles launched a line of chocolates inspired by some of their cupcake flavors in 2024.
+Chocolate Bars and Mini Chocolates are available at all bakeries and in Walmart and Target stores across the country.
+Bars are made with chocolate from Rainforest Alliance Certified farms.

 Sprinkles Ice Cream

 On May 24, 2012, Sprinkles expanded its dessert brand with the opening of Sprinkles Ice Cream next door to its cupcake bakery in Beverly Hills, and later in 2013, in Newport Beach's Corona del Mar Plaza and in Dallas in The Plaza at Preston Center.
-The shop serves ice cream in unusual flavors like red velvet, Cap'n Crunch and salty caramel and carries a cookie line with a modern twist on traditional flavors including salted oatmeal cornflake and peanut butter pretzel chip.
-They now offer nationwide shipping and have a traveling ice cream cart.
-Sprinkles Ice Cream is slow churned in order to create a denser, creamier, and more flavorful ice cream.
+Ice cream is no longer available on the menu, except at the Disney Springs location.